eminiarts/nova-tabs/README.md

 ![image](https://user-images.githubusercontent.com/3426944/50060715-a3b8d680-0197-11e9-8f98-1cac8cf3fd83.png)

 You can also group Relations into Tabs.
+Make sure to use the `AvailableTabFields` Trait in your Nova Resource.

 ```php
 // in app/Nova/Resource.php